edoardomanieri/password-manager/README.md

 * JWT Authentication: implemented state of the art authentication system using JWT token ([More info here](https://www.google.com))

-* Symmetric entryption for personal passwords implemente using the Fernet algorithm
+* Symmetric entryption for personal passwords implemented using the Fernet algorithm

-* Deployed using Google Cloud App Engine
+* Deployed using Google Cloud App Engine (SSL Secured)

 <br />